-Add up your points, and then divide by 20.
-This will give you your WGPA, and allow you to determine the level of Honours to which you may be eligible.
-Under the WGPA system, the midpoint of the Credit range is 5.5, a Distinction is 6, and the midpoint of the Distinction range is 6.5.
+Add your points and then divide by 20.
+This will calculate your WGPA and determine the level of Honours to which you may be eligible.
+Under the WGPA system, the midpoint of the credit range is 5.5, a Distinction is 6, and the midpoint of the Distinction range is 6.5.

 The Honours categories require the following levels of achievement: